Mechanical Insulation FAQs

-Most of the elastomeric products that Armacell products do meet ASTM E84 at 25/50 which means they can be used in air plenums.
-ArmaFlex products are also self extinguishing which means that if the flame source is removed the product will burn itself out.
+Most of the elastomeric products that Armacell produces do meet ASTM E84 at 25/50 which means they can be used in air plenums.
+ArmaFlex products are also self-extinguishing which means that if the flame source is removed the product will burn itself out.

 What is the price difference between using fiberglass and ArmaFlex?